grimalPaul/cvlp/note.md

 ## Visual embedding de T5

 Fait un embedding dans une certaine dimension.
 Je pense que chaque box a une dimension.
 Je pense qu'avec Clip on fournit une seule image et embedding d'une seule image.

+## Training

+on peut faire une première partie avec entrainement uniquement sur du text comme dpr encoder puis ajouter les images.

+Ou faire un mix constant de ça

+## datset

+quand on fait un set format seul les colonnes indiqués sont récupérables en utilisant les indices

+## Text retrieval

+TF-IDF algorithm compute similarity score between 2 pieces of text.
+TF refers to how many words in the query are found in the context.
+IDF is the inverse of the fraction of documents containing this word.
+BM25 is a variation of the TF-IDF.

+DPR (Dense Retrieval Passage) use two BERT encoder models, one encode passage the other the question.
+The model is trained to minimized the cross-entropy between the similarity of the passage and the question.

+### BM25

+tune

+on cherche meilleur paramètre pour bm25

+puis on lance le search

+on génère irrelevant

+on pourra utiliser cela comme pour entrainer DPR mais à voir.